 The Halifax Camerata Singers is a not-for-profit society incorporated under the laws of the Province of Nova Scotia and is managed by a volunteer Board of Directors.
 The Board is responsible for the day-to-day activities of Camerata, including concert arrangements, grant applications, fundraising, publicity, contracts and public relations.

-Members of the 2021-22 Board of Directors are: Diane Zwicker (Chair), Tom Black (Treasurer), Gisela O’Brien (Secretary), Andrea Mathis (Fundraising Chair), Blois Hennigar (Member-at-large), Kelly Hart and Steven Dewitt (Choir Representatives), Jeff Joudrey (Ex-Officio), Peggy Walt (Ex-Officio), Sarah Emery and Randy Wilkie.
+Members of the 2021-22 Board of Directors are: Randall Wilkie (Interim Chair), Tom Black (Treasurer), Gisela O’Brien (Secretary), Andrea Mathis (Fundraising Chair), Taunya Pynn-Crowe (Member-at-Large), Kelly Hart and Steven Dewitt (Choir Representatives), Jeff Joudrey (Ex-Officio), and Peggy Walt (Ex-Officio)